 Economic injury level (EIL):

 During rabi, 2021-22total cost of plant protection per hectare per spray, i.e., cost of insecticide and labour charges were Rs.
 2080/-.
 Three sprays were required to keep the crop free from the pest.
 Hence, the total cost of plant protection was 3 x 2080= Rs.
 6240/- per hectare.
 Considering the market price of the produce as Rs.
 5050/quintal.
 From the formula, gain threshold was 1.23.
 The regression co-efficient betweenaverage number of aphids and seed yield was 0.029.
 Thus, the economic injury level of L. erysimiwas worked out to be 42 aphids per10cm central apical shoot per plant(Table 2).
 Cost of plant protection measures remains same as that of rabi, 2021-22, i.e., Rs.
 6240/- which includes cost of insecticides and labour wages per hectare.
 Hence the gain threshold was 1.14.
 Similar manner, the regression co-efficient betweenaverage number of aphids and seed yield was 0.030 and gain threshold obtained is 1.14.
-Thus, the economic injury level of L. Erysimiwas worked out to be 38 aphids per top 10cm central shoot per plant(Table 4).
+Thus, the economic injury level of L. erysimi was worked out to be 38 aphids per top 10cm central shoot per plant(Table 4).

 The pooled EIL for two seasons (rabi 2021-22 and rabi, 2022-23) was calculated for mustard aphids, L. erysimiusing the cumulative regression coefficient and gain threshold for two seasons.
 Pooled cost of plant protection measures remains same as that of rabi, 2021-22 and 2022-23, i.e., Rs.
 6240 which includes cost of insecticides and labour wages per hectare.

 The average market price of the produce, i.e., rabi, 2021-22 and 2022-23 isRs.
 5250/quintal and the gain threshold was 1.18.The regression co-efficientbetweenaverage number of aphids and seed yield-0.029 (Table 5).